awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 To delete a namespace, use the AWS Cloud Map console\.
 A namespace must be empty before it can be deleted\.

-To create a new Amazon ECS task definition, or register a new revision to an existing task definition and use Service Connect, see [Creating a task definition using the new console](create-task-definition.md)\.
+To create a new Amazon ECS task definition, or register a new revision to an existing task definition and use Service Connect, see [Creating a task definition using the console](create-task-definition.md)\.

 To create a new Amazon ECS service that uses Service Connect, see [Creating a service using the console](create-service-console-v2.md)\.